LeoBertini/CoralMethodsPaper/CoralWeightTests/README.md

 The code will run in 'parallel' across the entire project tree for all scan folders.
-Runtime is ~60 min no matter how many scans are under a ProjectRoot (machine used had Intel Xeon 2.30 GHz 16-core CPU).
+Runtime is ~60 min (machine used had Intel Xeon 2.30 GHz 16-core CPU).
 When the run is complete, additional files with results and diagnostic figures will have been saved on the scan's directory.
 See example below (new files are highlighted)